Get insights.

 Test your survey on a small group of people.

-This Pilot testing is to ensure questions are clear and the balance between qualitative and quantitative questions feels right.
+Testing is done to ensure that the questions are clear and that the balance between qualitative and quantitative questions feels right.

-Based on the feedback from your testing, you can adjust the number of qualitative and quantitative accordingly.
+Based on the feedback from your pilot testing, you can adjust the number of qualitative and quantitative questions accordingly.

 While analyzing the result of your survey, make sure to consider responses from both qualitative and quantitative questions for analysis.

 This holistic approach will give you better insights and ensure your survey's purpose is attained.
-So, do not ignore either if you need better results.
+So, do not ignore it if you need better results.

-The decision to use Qualitative or Quantitative depends entirely on the purpose of the survey and the type of feedback to collect.
+The decision to use qualitative or quantitative methods depends entirely on the purpose of the survey and the type of feedback to collect.

-However, there are few general use cases where one is preferred over another.
-Below are a few use cases that fit rightly into either Qualitative or Quantitative type.
+Here are a few general use cases where one is preferred over another.
+These use cases fit well into either the Qualitative or Quantitative type.

 Quantitative surveys help you get the numbers with which you can discover whether your hypothesis is correct or not.

-For example, if I genuinely feel that students in a particular college prefer Adidas shoes over Nike shoes, I need to run a quantitative survey to discover if my hunch was right.
+For example, if one genuinely feels that students in a particular college prefer Restaurant A shoes over Restaurant B, then there is a need to run a quantitative survey to discover the result.

 Quantitative surveys are apt for this kind of data validation survey.